-The RTC-4s interface is an interface between the WebRTC framework and the 5G-RTC AS such as WebRTC Signaling server.
-This interface is used for the exchange of signaling information related to the WebRTC session between two or more WebRTC endpoints using trusted application servers.
-In some cases where the signaling is not handled by WebRTC framework, the RTC-4s interface is an interface between the native WebRTC applications and the WebRTC Signaling server.
+The RTC-4s interface is an interface between the WebRTC framework and the 5G-RTC AS such as WebRTC Signalling server.
+This interface is used for the exchange of signalling information related to the WebRTC session between two or more WebRTC endpoints using trusted application servers.
+In some cases where the signalling is not handled by WebRTC framework, the RTC-4s interface is an interface between the native WebRTC applications and the WebRTC Signalling server.

 RTC-4m: